Burna-Buriash II: International relations

+Egyptians

+Depending on synchronization with the "high" or "low" chronologies of Egypt, he was a contemporary of the Egyptian Pharaohs Amenhotep III, Akhenaten and Tutankhamen (low).

 The diplomatic correspondence between Burna-Buriaš and the pharaohs is preserved in nine of the Amarna letters, designated EA (for El Amarna) 6 to 14.
 The relationship between Babylon and Egypt during his reign was friendly at the start, and a marriage alliance was in the making.
 "From the time my ancestors and your ancestors made a mutual declaration of friendship, they sent beautiful greeting-gifts to each other, and refused no request for anything beautiful."
 Burna-Buriaš was obsessed with being received as an equal and often refers to his counterpart as "brother".
 They exchanged presents: horses, lapis-lazuli and other precious stones from Burna-Buriaš and ivory, ebony and gold from Akhenaten.
 On one occasion, Burna-Buriaš sent a necklace of lapis-lazuli by way of congratulation for the birth of Akhenaten's first child, the princess Meritaten.

 But then things began to sour.
 On EA 10, he complains that the gold sent was underweight.
 "You have detained my messenger for two years!" he declares in consternation.
 He reproached the Egyptian for not having sent his condolences when he was ill and, when his daughter's wedding was underway, he complained that only five carriages were sent to convey her to Egypt.
 The bridal gifts filled 4 columns and 307 lines of cuneiform inventory on tablet EA 13.

 Not only were matters of state of concern.
 "What you want from my land, write and it shall be brought, and what I want from your land, I will write, that it may be brought."
 But even in matters of trade, things went awry and, in EA 8, he complains that Egypt's Canaanite vassals had robbed and murdered his merchants.
 He demanded vengeance, naming Šum-Adda, the son of Balumme, affiliation unknown, and Šutatna, the son of Šaratum of Akka, as the villainous perpetrators.

 In his correspondence with the Pharaohs, he did not hesitate to remind them of their obligations, quoting ancient loyalties:

 Posterity has not preserved any Egyptian response, however, Abdi-Heba, the Canaanite Mayor of Jerusalem, then a small hillside town, wrote in EA 287 that Kassite agents had attempted to break into his home and assassinate him.

 One letter preserves the apologetic response from a mārat šarri, or princess, to her mbé-lí-ia, or lord (Nefertiti to Burna-Buriaš?).
 The letters present a playful, forthright and at times petulant repartee, but perhaps conceal a cunning interplay between them, to confirm their relative status, cajole the provision of desirable commodities and measure their respective threat, best exemplified by Burna-Buriaš' feigned ignorance of the distance between their countries, a four-month journey by caravan.
 Here he seems to test Akhenaten to shame him into sending gold or perhaps just to gauge the extent of his potential military reach.